 Asian-Inspired Frozen Treats

 The specialty at this frozen yogurt spot nestled within Chinatown are their classic Asian favorites.
 While those unfamiliar with such frozen flavors such as black sesame, matcha green tea and ube (a purple yam used in many things desert-related in the Philippines) may be hesitant to venture through the unknown, we assure there won’t be any regret if you do.
 The ube flavor is almost similar to a fragrant vanilla with a subtle nuttiness.
-Their soft serve yogurts can be requested as standalone flavors or as a swirl, and finished with toppings that are crunchy (like Fruity Pebbles or Reese’s Pieces), chewy (like mochi) or drizzled (like condensed milk or chocolate).
+Their soft serve yogurt can be requested as standalone flavors or as a swirl, and finished with toppings that are crunchy (like Fruity Pebbles or Reese’s Pieces), chewy (like mochi) or drizzled (like condensed milk or chocolate).
 There are also specials named after NJ and NY neighborhoods, such as the Woodside, which is a Queens neighborhood that has a large Filipino presence.
 The Woodside fittingly so offers a combination of ube yogurt, toasted coconut and mochi.

 Photo Credit: Soft Swerve